The Ultimate Lampedusa Travel Guide

 - Go on a day cruise to see the island’s grottos & rugged coastline

 - Scuba dive or snorkle

 Lampedusa is compact enough that you can easily see the highlights in 1-2 days.

-One main road with about 20 streets make up the town of Lampedusa.
+One main road and about 20 streets make up the town of Lampedusa.
 Quite easy to navigate on foot.

-The most famous beach of Lampedusa.
-I’ve read that the nearby island of Isola dei Conigli gained it’s name from the abundance of rabbits that once lived on the island and that also it was an error translating the name from the Arab name for the island.
-Either way everyone can agree it’s gorgeous.
+The most famous beach on Lampedusa.
+I’ve read that the nearby island of Isola dei Conigli gained its name from the abundance of rabbits that once lived on the island and that also it was an error translating the name from the Arab name for the island.
+Either way, everyone can agree it’s gorgeous.
 More likely than a rabbit you may see loggerhead turtles out here.